ivan-hc/AM/README.md

 Using the `am` command to install/remove standalone apps is as easy and ridiculous as typing a command at random, out of desperation!

+Like AppMan, the main goal of this tool is to provide the same updated applications to multiple GNU/Linux distributions without having to change the package manager or the distro itself.
+This means that whatever distro you use, you will not miss your favorite programs or the need for a more updated version.

+"AM" also aims to be a merger for GNU / Linux distributions, using not just AppImage as the main package format, but also other standalone programs, so without having to risk breaking anything on your system: no daemons, no shared libraries.
+Just your program!

 #### "AM", thanks to its installation scripts, transforms Debian into a rolling-release distro and Arch Linux into a more stable system .

 -----------------------